 There is always hope!
 Be positive.

-I understand that it can be very challenging and hard for you to manage your fees, remember this problem won’t be forever.
+I understand that it can be very challenging and hard for you to manage your fees, but remember this problem won’t be forever.
 Staying calm and positive will help you to think of a solution to solve your issue.

 - Always share your problems with your parents, families and friends.